 Filing a national origin discrimination case depends on the size of your workplace.
 Therefore, if your establishment has between 5 and 14 employees, you are requested to file a national original discrimination case with the DFEH.
 This is because the EEOC applies for organizations with 15 or more employees.
 If your workplace exceeds 15 employees, you should file a national origin discrimination case with either of the above-mentioned agencies.

-Contact a National Discrimination Lawyer in Los Angeles
+Contact a National Origin Discrimination Lawyer in Los Angeles

-If you have questions about whether you are the victim of harassment at work due to your ethnicity or background, feel free to call our national discrimination lawyers at Panitz Law Group APC today.
+If you have questions about whether you are the victim of harassment at work due to your ethnicity or background, feel free to call the national discrimination lawyers at Wrongful Termination Law Group today.
 Our law firm in Los Angeles has established an outstanding reputation for professionalism in national origin discrimination under the California labor law.
 We take all discrimination cases on a contingency basis.
 This means there are not any upfront costs or national discrimination lawyer fees.
 We are only paid when we successfully obtain monetary recovery from the employer and settle your case.